 So pursuing an apprenticeship to become a skilled tradesperson is not only a respectable path to a good career, it’s an awesome path to a rewarding, well-paying career with a future.

-Click on the map below to see what trades are in demand now and over the next 10 years in your province or territory.
+Click on the map below to see what trades are in demand now and over the next six years (2022-2027) in your province or territory.